 Now it’s time to bake the granola for about 30 minutes total, flipping the granola halfway through baking time.

-TIP: Flipping the granola with a flat spatula (versus stirring) will keep some of the clusters.
+TIP: The BEST WAY to get chunky granola clusters is to not over-stir the granola as it bakes.
+Flipping the granola with a flat spatula (versus stirring) will keep some of the clusters.
 Moving the granola halfway through baking time also prevents it from burning.

-Don’t stir the granola again just yet.
-Let the granola cool for about 10-15 minutes before sprinkling with chocolate chips.
-Sit another 15 minutes, then gently stir and kind of cluster together.
+Once the granola is a nice golden color, remove from the oven but don’t stir the granola again just yet.
+Let the granola cool for about 15 minutes before sprinkling with chocolate chips.
+Let the pan rest another 15 minutes, then gently stir and kind of cluster together.
 The slightly melty chocolate chips will add to the clusters as well.

 Oh, and sea salt!
 Yes, you need this sea salt.

 Granola is a versatile healthy snack you can enjoy in a variety of ways.
 Here are some ways I like to enjoy it:

 - With Skyr or Greek yogurt, piled up high so you get granola crunch in every bite.